Looking for a short term loan in Arizona? Here’s what you need to know.

 The very high loan costs that borrowers had to bear led to the end of payday lending in Arizona.

-Do lenders such as Check Into Cash and Check N Go provide payday loans in Arizona?
+Do lenders such as Check Into Cash and Check ‘n Go provide short term loans in Arizona?

-No, as payday loans are illegal in Arizona these lenders don’t provide payday loans in this state.
+No, as short term loans are illegal in Arizona these lenders don’t provide short term loans in this state.
 However, Check Into Cash provides auto loans in Arizona.

 Who should I get in touch with if I wish to report a problem with a short-term loan provider?